Najmeh-Ghaderi/Persian-translation-of-a-byte-of-Python/translations.md

 ## Turkish

 Türker SEZER (tsezer@btturk.net) and Bugra Cakir (bugracakir@gmail.com) have volunteered to translate the book to Turkish.
 "Where is Turkish version?
 Bitse de okusak."

+## Persian
+Najmeh Ghaderi (najmeh.gh.7.2008@gmail.com) has volunteered to translate the book into Persian.
+The translation has just been started and is currently in progress.